sallyrabs/blogr/README-template.md

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments
-I acknowledge myself for all the hard work that i have given to this project.I was not an easy journey,though i have hold on an completed the project.
+I acknowledge myself for all the hard work that I have given to this project.I was not an easy journey,though i have hold on an completed the project.
 I would also like to thank Mr Vukoni Mnisi who assisted me with pushing this project to github.
-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**